wdu9/PhD-RecLetters-wdu9/Subfiles/Additional-Letters/FedBoard/recommendation-email-FedBoard.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

 %COMMENT
 % I don't conduct a Paycheck Protection Program(PPP) counterfactual in which I show the latter.
 However, I am emphasizing that combining Gertler et al (2022)'s result and my quantitative result that temporary layoffs were a key factor in determining why the recovery returned to pre-2020 trend *suggests* that fiscal policy( the PPP) likely prevented scarring.
 I plan to write a new paper where I embed Gertler et al (2022)'s search and matching micro foundations into my HANK and SAM to quantitatively assess the extent the PPP reduced scarring.

-I think this point on the PPP and how it prevented macro scarring is especially important because Byron Lutz (one of the recipients of this email) has a paper on how the PPP affected employment.
-I think he would find this point interesting, and be more interested in hiring someone, and maybe working with someone, who is eager to pursue this.
+%This point on the PPP and how it prevented macro scarring is especially important because Byron Lutz (one of the recipients of this email) has a paper on how the PPP affected employment.
+I think he would find this point interesting.
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%